ARM-software/Tool-Solutions/mlops-cloud/README.md

 ![AWS AMI subscription button](img/subscribe.png)

 3. Click on *Continue to subscribe to the AMI* > *Continue to configuration* > *Continue to launch*
-4. Choose **t3.medium** instance type.
-This type has 2 vCPU and 4 GB of RAM which is enough resources to run the AMI.
+4. Choose **c5.large** instance type.
+This type has 2 powerful vCPU and 4 GB of RAM which is enough resources to run the AMI and simulation fast.

 ![AWS instance size list](img/instance_type.png)